Help! My Parents Give My Child Too Many Sweets!

 Grandparents are special figures in a child’s life.
 But their habit of spoiling the grandkids can wreak havoc on a child’s Oral Health.
 Sweets and treats are rarely denied, much to the angst of the parents.
 Dentists often hear the complaints: “Dadi and Dada keep giving my child chocolates and biscuits, no matter what I say!
 What can I do???”

-Chocolates, potato chips and biscuits are a tooth’s worst enemy.
+Chocolates, potato chips, sweetened drinks & cookies etc are a tooth’s worst enemy.
 When they mix with saliva, they become sticky and cling to the tooth surface.
-Bacteria then grow in this sticky substance, and this produces acid that attacks the teeth, resulting in tooth decay.
+Bacteria rapidly grow in this sticky substance, and produce acid which attacks the teeth, resulting in tooth decay.

 Our diets have changed substantially over the past few years.
 Children today eat more processed foods that are full of sugar and sodium.
-Previous generations never had these issues while growing up, as the food they ate was more fibrous than what is being eaten by kids today.
+Previous generations never had these issues while growing up, as the food was more fibrous causing necessary scrubbing action on teeth.

-- Your child should brush well after every meal and use dental floss.
+- Assist them to learn proper brushing after every meal and use dental floss.

 - As tooth decay is visible to the naked eye, examine your child’s teeth regularly to detect dental decay early.

 - Take your child to the dentist right away if he complains of pain in the teeth or gums.